 In addition, AFOC is tasked to promote ASEAN cooperation in the coal sector as well as promoting intra-ASEAN business opportunities towards enhancing regional energy security while addressing environmental issues through clean coal technology.

 Energy efficiency, viewed as the most cost-effective way of enhancing energy security and in addressing climate change and promoting competitiveness, has been successfully implemented in ASEAN since the establishment of the ASEAN Energy cooperation initiative in 1986.
-To address the limited global reserve of fossil fuels and volatile energy prices, the AMS have been following a deliberate policy of diversifying and using energy sources efficiently.
+To address the limited global reserve of fossil fuels and volatile energy prices, the AMS has been following a deliberate policy of diversifying and using energy sources efficiently.
 The EE&C-SSN is responsible for the coordination of ASEAN’s collective efforts on energy efficiency towards its target of reduction in energy intensity.

-To address the challenges of sustainable energy growth and climate change, the AMS have been following a deliberate policy of diversifying and using indigenous energy sources efficiently at the national level.
-To this end, the AMS have developed and implemented several renewable energy initiatives, such as biofuels, solar PV programmes, as well as promoting open trade, facilitation and cooperation in the renewable energy sector.
+To address the challenges of sustainable energy growth and climate change, the AMS has been following a deliberate policy of diversifying and using indigenous energy sources efficiently at the national level.
+To this end, the AMS has developed and implemented several renewable energy initiatives, such as biofuels, solar PV programmes, as well as promoting open trade, facilitation and cooperation in the renewable energy sector.
 The AMS deployment of renewable energy technologies was initially based on policies to reduce oil consumption but later included policies to mitigate environmental impacts of fossil fuel use, including the potential effects of climate change.
 The RE-SSN is responsible for carrying out the implementation of renewable energy programmes to increase the diversity of energy supply and to reduce the environmental impact of energy use in the region.

 Energy policy and planning in ASEAN has been developed individually by the AMS given that they are at different stages of development.
 That said, the level of integration in energy policy and planning in ASEAN is still nascent among the AMS and much needs to be done to raise the expertise in this area.